Virginia's 38th House of Delegates district: Electoral history

 In the 1982, a general election was held for all Virginia House of Delegates seats following redistricting (typically Virginia's state-level legislative elections are held on odd-number years).
 That year, Democrat Nora Anderson Squyres narrowly defeated Republican Gwendalyn F. Cody in the contest to represent the 38th district, winning by just 180 votes; however, another general election was held the following year and Cody defeated Squyres.
 Cody then served a two-year term before being defeated by Democrat Leslie Byrne in 1985.
 Byrne represented the seat for the next six years until her election to the U.S. House of Representatives in 1992, becoming the first woman ever elected to represent a Virginia district in the House of Representatives.

 In December 1992, Democrat Robert D. Hull won the special election to fill the vacated seat.
-He was subsequently reelected seven times consecutively, serving until he faced a primary challenge from Democrat Kaye Kory, who previously served on the Fairfax County School Board.
+He was reelected seven times consecutively, serving until he faced a primary challenge from Democrat Kaye Kory, who previously served on the Fairfax County School Board.
 Kory won the primary by a narrow margin and was elected to the seat in 2009, winning the general with just under 60% of the vote.
 Since then, Kory has been re-elected four times (2011, 2013, 2015 and 2017), generally earning about 75% of the vote.

 In 2019, Kory faced her first primary challenge, from Andres Jimenez.